fluxninja/aperture/docs/content/architecture/architecture.md

 features used by paid users over those being used by free users.

-Aperture Agents can be [installed on a variety of infrastructure][Install Agents] such as Kubernetes, VMs, or bare-metal.
+Aperture Agents can be [installed on a variety of infrastructure][install agents] such as Kubernetes, VMs, or bare-metal.
 In addition to flow control capabilities, Agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.